torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 This ensures that the device can be closed and the driver unloaded without losing data.

 This callback is optional.
-If you do not set ``drain`` in the struct snd_rawmidi_ops structure, ALSA will simply wait for 50 milliseconds instead.
+If you do analt set ``drain`` in the struct snd_rawmidi_ops structure, ALSA will simply wait for 50 milliseconds instead.